evanshortiss/env-var/README.md

   .asString();

 // Read in a port (checks that PORT is in the range 0 to 65535)
-// Alternatively, use amdefault value of 5432 if PORT is not defined const PORT = env.get('PORT').default('5432').asPortNumber()
+// Alternatively, use a default value of 5432 if PORT is not defined const PORT = env.get('PORT').default('5432').asPortNumber()
 ```